nucypher/nucypher/docs/source/glossary.rst

       A title for a classification/categorization of data according to how it is intended to be shared.

     MessageKit
-      The :term:`KEM` and :term:`DEM` encrypted data that are stored together.
+      The ciphertext (data encrypted with a symmetric key) and the :term:`Capsule` (encrypted symmetric key) that are stored together.

     Moe
       *"The Monitor"* :term:`Character` - provides a high-level view of the NuCypher Network.